Kansas State vs Florida Atlantic Players to Watch - Elite Eight

 Florida Atlantic's Last Game

 In its previous game, Florida Atlantic defeated Tennessee on Thursday, 62-55.
-Its leading scorer was Davis with 15 points.
+Davis scored a team-high 15 points (and contributed one assist and six boards).

 |Name